satishpathade/java-student-app-deploy-CICD/README.md

-# Java Application CI/CD Pipeline using Jenkins, Maven, SSH and AWS EC2
+# Java Application CI/CD Pipeline using Jenkins, Maven

 This repository contains a complete CI/CD pipeline that automates the process of building and deploying an application using Jenkins, Maven, and an EC2 server running Tomcat.
 The goal is to remove manual steps and create a smooth, repeatable deployment workflow.